BigMuzzy/MentorPi/README.md

 ## Product Overview

+**MentorPi: Bridging Theory and Practice in Robotics Learning**

+MentorPi is designed to close the gap between robotics theory and hands-on experimentation.
+As a versatile platform built for academic and research environments, it combines cutting-edge AI capabilities with the full power of the ROS 2 framework—giving students a tangible, programmable system for learning, and researchers a reliable platform for rapidly testing and deploying algorithms.

+**Adaptable, Intelligent, and Open**

-MentorPi is a ROS2 robot car based on Raspberry Pi 5 that supports three chassis configurations: Mecanum wheels, Ackermann, and tank tracks.
-It is equipped with high-performance hardware including high-speed closed-loop encoder motors, high-precision LiDAR, 3D depth cameras, high-torque servos, and racing-grade tires, enabling advanced AI functions such as SLAM mapping and navigation, path planning, vision recognition, target tracking, and MediaPipe human-machine interaction.
-Through machine learning with YOLO v5 models, MentorPi can achieve autonomous driving scenario functions such as road sign recognition and traffic light recognition.
+Built with adaptability and intelligence in mind, MentorPi supports Ackermann chassis and Mecanum wheels, enabling operation across diverse terrains and scenarios.
+Equipped with high-precision LiDAR, 3D depth cameras, closed-loop encoder motors, and other high-performance hardwares, the platform is capable of executing advanced AI tasks such as SLAM-based mapping and navigation, real-time object tracking, and vision-based perception using models like YOLOv11.

-MentorPi also deploys multimodal AI large models that can call OpenAI API interfaces online, allowing better environmental understanding, action planning, and task execution to achieve more advanced embodied intelligence applications.
+**Ready for the Next Frontier in AI Robotics?**

+To support cutting-edge research, MentorPi integrates multimodal AI large language models, opening doors to embodied AI and human robot interaction.
+As an open source platform, MentorPi offers full control and customization, enabling you to modify, extend, and innovate freely.

+Explore our MentorPi tutorials to see how you can elevate your AI and robotics projects with a platform built to grow with your ideas.

 ## Official Resources